Amelia has been writing online articles for over ten years and has self-published over a dozen books, including fiction and nonfiction.

 Apples are one of my favorite fruits, and there are so many varieties and colors to choose from.
-There are many fun things to do with apples!
 There are lots of fun apple themed crafts like drawing, coloring, cutting and gluing apple shapes.
 It's also a lot of fun cooking with apples too!

 In addition to the step-by-step apple themed craft, there's also a list of more fun activities you can do with apples at the end of this article.
 Enjoy!